 Compact heat exchangers, especially those of serpentine design, are widely used for cooling in many industries, products and systems, from consumer products to IT cooling to military applications.
 In recent times, with the advances in microfluidics and progress in manufacturing, compact microchannel heat exchangers are becoming widespread.
 The principal idea behind using microchannel heat exchangers is their potential for enhanced heat transfer capabilities.
 The use of such heat exchangers enables the transfer of large amounts of heat while benefiting from high heat transfer coefficients.

-Kaltra is now offering low-GWP refrigerant R452b across its Easystream-M range of modular water-cooled chillers with scroll compressors – an environment-friendly alternative to R410a gas with a GWP value as low as 675.
-R452b is a zeotropic HFO/HFC blend classified as a mildly flammable refrigerant (A2L ASHRAE safety class) which delivers an optimal balance of performance, safety, and compatibility to replace R410a and outperforms other R410a alternatives.
+Kaltra is now offering low-GWP refrigerant R452b across its Easystream II range of modular water-cooled chillers with scroll compressors – an environment-friendly alternative to R410a gas with a GWP value as low as 675.
+R452b is a zeotropic HFO/HFC blend classified as a mildly flammable refrigerant (A2L ASHRAE safety class) that delivers an optimal balance of performance, safety, and compatibility to replace R410a and outperforms other R410a alternatives.

 Single-phase heat exchangers are widely used today for a variety of cooling and heating applications and in different types of equipment.
 These include free cooling systems, dry coolers, air conditioners, and more, where the most common media is water or glycol mixtures.
 Microchannel coils in practice became the norm in condenser applications, and, more recently, microchannel heat exchangers became an alternative to finned tube coils that used traditionally for water applications.

 Kaltra, a leading manufacturer of air conditioning and refrigeration equipment, has announced the commercial launch of scroll chillers that expands an existing lineup of condenserless and water-cooled models with air-cooled version.